dawn/dawn/README.md

 [![Dependency Status](https://gemnasium.com/dawn/dawn.svg)](https://gemnasium.com/dawn/dawn)
 [![Code Climate](https://codeclimate.com/github/dawn/dawn.png)](https://codeclimate.com/github/dawn/dawn)

+##**Note that this project is discontinued in favour of us joining efforts with [Flynn](https://github.com/flynn/flynn).
+No future work is planned on this as the artchitecture is fundamentally flawed.
+We suggest you rather check out [Flynn](http://flynn.io) instead.**

 Hello, welcome to Dawn, a PaaS that leverages Ruby on Rails and Docker.
 It implements a Heroku-like interface, with an API-first approach.
 Initial development started in October 2013 intending to be launched as a commercial service eventually, however due to the increasing competition in the PaaS market, and the lack of time, we've